National Wildlife Refuge Week

 It's part of an effort to restore a migrating population of endangered birds in the eastern United States.
 Be sure to read the details of their heart-warming story that took place on 10 October 2014.

-Please like and follow the National Wildlife Refuge System on Facebook to stay in touch with updates regarding various refuge events from around the country.
-Many talented photographers share beautiful photos that educate and inspire us.
+Follow the National Wildlife Refuge System on Facebook if you’d like to stay in touch with updates regarding various refuge events from around the country.
+Talented photographers share their photos that educate and inspire us.